 The Australian Parkinson’s Genetics Study (APGS) is a nationwide research study run by the QIMR Berghofer Medical Research Institute in Brisbane and funded by the Shake It Up Australia Foundation (SIUAF) and The Michael J. Fox Foundation (MJFF).

-APGS aims to recruit thousands of participants with Parkinson’s disease to help scientists crack the code of Parkinson’s disease.
+The APGS aims to recruit thousands of participants with and without Parkinson’s disease, to help scientists crack the code of Parkinson’s disease.
+This will enable us to search for the genes behind the disease, and compare environmental and genetic differences between people who have Parkinson’s and those who do not.
 Better understanding the genetic basis of Parkinson’s is essential to accelerate the discovery of new drug therapies to prevent, slow, stop and cure Parkinson’s Disease.

 Participation is easy and can be done from the comfort of your home.
-It involves a ~25 minutes online (or paper-based) questionnaire and providing a saliva sample via traditional post.
+It involves a ~25 minute online (or paper-based) questionnaire and providing a saliva sample using a kit sent via traditional post.